Skip to main content

 Add Deploy Key Step 1

-2. Copy the public SSH key you've generated previously to your clipboard and paste it in the GitHub prompt.
+2. Copy the public SSH key you have generated previously to your clipboard and paste it in the GitHub prompt.

-It is required to toggle the "Allow write access" Add Deploy Key Step 2
+Make sure to toggle "Allow write access" Add Deploy Key Step 2

 {